ModellingBiologicalDataCourse-iMM2022/ModellingBiologicalDataCourse-iMM2022.github.io/index.md

 time and place TBA: Photographic scavenger hunt

 <b>Monday the 20th of June</b>

+9.00: An organiser will meet you in the hotel lobby to show you the way to the institute.

 9.30-10.00: Opening remarks. (*Rosina Savisaar and Maria Carmo-Fonseca*)